SINGAPORE PRESCHOOL ACCREDITATION FRAMEWORK (SPARK 2.0)

 Self-Appraisal – A Reflective Process

-Self-appraisal serves as a tool for maintaining and enhancing the preschool's quality whilst ensuring children's needs remain at the heart of all improvements.
-It enables preschools to evaluate their practices, programmes, and quality of care and education in a systematic manner.
-Through structured reflection and self-assessment, preschools can identify their strengths and areas for improvement.
+Self-appraisal enables preschools to evaluate their practices, programmes, and quality of care and education.
+Through structured reflection and self-evaluation, preschools can identify their strengths and areas for growth systematically.

 Self-appraisal involves gathering evidence from multiple sources: classroom observations, documentation of children’s learning, staff information, stakeholder feedback, and analysis of operational processes, to form a holistic understanding of the preschool’s current state.
 These insights inform strategic planning and guide action planning and review, ultimately fostering a culture of continuous quality improvements that promotes children’s holistic development and well-being.

-Regular engagement in this reflective process helps the preschool to remain responsive to the evolving needs of children, families, and the community.
-The SPARK 2.0 tool provide a comprehensive framework that enables preschools to systematically evaluate and enhance their programme quality across key domains.
-The tool is also accompanied by a set of guiding questions that facilitate preschools’ meaningful reflection on their processes and practices throughout their continuous improvement journey.
-By leveraging the SPARK 2.0 tool and guiding questions, preschools can conduct regular self-evaluations that are both systematic and evidence-based.
+The SPARK 2.0 tool enables preschools to systematically evaluate and enhance their quality across key domains.
+The tool is accompanied by a set of guiding questions that facilitate preschools’ meaningful reflection on their processes and practices throughout their continuous improvement journey.
+By leveraging the SPARK 2.0 tool, preschools can conduct regular self-appraisals that are both systematic and evidence-based.

 SPARK-accredited preschools must conduct annual self-appraisals using the SPARK 2.0 tool as part of their quality improvement journey.
 For detailed guidance, preschools should refer to the “Guide to submit Self-Appraisal Report” in the Resources section in the Centre Management System (CMS).